- Loyola's Hernia Specialists Find the Right Course of Treatment for Every Patient

 The experienced board-certified hernia surgeons at the hernia program work as part of a multidisciplinary team, partnering with advanced practice nurses, reconstructive surgeons, gastroenterologists and nutritionists.
 We offer open and minimally invasive laparoscopic procedures to treat all types of hernias.

 The team has advanced training and/or fellowship training in treating every kind of hernia condition, whether basic or complex.
 Our surgeons, who are all members of the American Hernia Society, work as part of a multidisciplinary team, partnering with advanced practice nurses, reconstructive surgeons, gastroenterologists, wound specialists, pain specialists, sports medicine specialists, physical therapists, weight loss specialists and nutritionists to provide comprehensive care for different types of hernias.

 After your surgery, we will guide you through the recovery process with pain management, medication, rehabilitation and physical therapy.
 We also offer treatments and education to help prevent your hernia from recurring.
-Ongoing treatment with the Loyola Center for Metabolic Surgery and Bariatric Care is also available for patients with hernias linked to obesity.
+Ongoing treatment with the Loyola Center for Metabolic Surgery and Bariatric Care at Melrose Park is also available for patients with hernias linked to obesity.
 Working with our weight loss specialists and nutritionists can reduce recurrences of hernias and improve a patient’s overall health.

 What Conditions are Treated with Hernia Repair?

 - An incisional hernia is caused by a surgical incision that does not heal properly.
 There may or may not be a noticeable bulge on the surface of the skin with an incisional hernia.
 It is treated by reconstructing the abdominal wall.